Google Chrome Privacy Sandbox: new standards for web privacy

 Google tested to see if the new measures were working, and the initial results were promising.
 What is particularly exciting is that according to initial test results of the newly developed technologies, such as the FLoC API, the conversion rate was 95%.
 More testing is underway.

-The countdown is on: by late 2023, Google wants to implement all measures that would usher in an online landscape free of third-party cookies.
+The countdown is on.
+Google has begun phasing out third-party cookies in Chrome, and even though the final deadline has been pushed back several times, they will eventually make a significant contribution toward ushering in an online landscape free of third-party cookies.
 The plan is not only for advertisers, non-Google adtech or website operators, but most importantly for users, to ensure a high level of data protection.

 In this article, you will find out what this means for advertisers and consumers.